 With in-game odds now at your fingertips, how are you going to live bet the heaviest wagered-on single event of the year in North America?
 We don’t have a crystal ball, so the outcome of Super Bowl LVI is very much unknown, but we do have some pointers for betting football in-running odds specifically.

 Key numbers are important when capping pregame odds and are equally as important when betting in-running odds.
 Due to the scoring system in football, NFL games are more often decided by the same margin of points: three, six, seven, and 10.
 Betting on and around those key numbers can be the difference, especially when it comes to the Super Bowl—the most scrutinized and drum-tight line of the entire season.

-The current Super Bowl LV spread has the Chiefs laying three points as favorites in Tampa—right on the key number of a field goal.
-But, should the Buccaneers open scoring with a touchdown, the live spread may swing closer to a pick’em or even Tampa Bay -1.
-Should the Buccaneers add another TD to open a 14-0 lead, you may see K.C. +6.5, +7 or even +7.5, depending on game flow and the clock.
+The current Super Bowl LVI spread has the Rams laying four points as favorites — close to the key number of a field goal.
+But, should the Bengals open scoring with a touchdown, the live spread may swing closer to a pick’em or even Cincinnatti -1.
+Should the Bengals add another TD to open a 14-0 lead, you may see LA +6.5, +7, or even +7.5, depending on game flow and the clock.

 Most books will offer up multiple alternate in-game spreads and totals too, not just serving up one live line, so you can shop a little bit and lay the extra vig (cost of making the bet) to get a better spread around a key number that fits your opinion.

 An important thing to keep in mind when sorting through the tempting Super Bowl live markets: don’t fall in love with plus money.
 Oftentimes, in-game bettors hunt only for plus-money offerings (bets that return more than your original wager) and ignore what could be great value on a line that you have to lay a little lumber to get.
 Don’t forget that little “+” is there for a reason.